jeremychauvet/jenkins-showroom/docs/casc/README.md

-# Configuration as Code.
+# Configuration as Code

-# Installation.
+# Installation
 First, start a Jenkins instance and search for "Configuration as Code" plugin on plugin manager.
 Official repository : https://plugins.jenkins.io/configuration-as-code/